-Whether or not you’re a Michigan State enthusiast, one thing everyone should be able to agree on is how stunning its campus is in the autumn months.
-After trekking around the campus for the past three years as a student, I’ve come to learn where the best spots are to watch the autumn colors evolve.
+Whether or not you’re a Michigan State enthusiast, there is no denying that it’s a must-visit fall color destination in Mid-Michigan!
+After trekking around the campus for the past three years as a student, I’ve come to learn where the best spots are to watch the fall colors evolve.

 Now, if you continue along the sidewalk, you’ll soon reach the bridge.
 Trek up the hill past The Rock (a hulking, painted slab of earth comprised of years of history) and walk across the crosswalk.
 In North neighborhood, this is my favorite place to admire the colors of autumn.
 At autumn’s peak, the way the trees crisscross one another with puzzles of varying reds and oranges makes for a simply spectacular view.